bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 ### Introduction

-You will build an API that has Create, Read, Update and Delete (CRUD) functionality two resources called `projects` and `actions`.
+You will build an API that has Create, Read, Update and Delete (CRUD) functionality for two resources called `projects` and `actions`.

 ### Task 1: Build NPM Scripts